nhowley72/TIKR/README.md

 ## Noel To do: Go to ML-Projects.
+21/01/2025
+- Using render to host backend for free
+- made the front end slightly nicer with the bookmarked index.html (bookmarks -> projects/TIKR Prediction 1)

 - Find out how TIKR can call from the prediction held locally/server side via api instead of running the model again.
 - Use DNN to do this and the models predictions stored in the models/ folder.